Debarya1609/The-Rook---Ai-Agent/README.md

 ### This system automates decision workflows for marketing teams and shows the potential of autonomous agents inside enterprise environments.

 ---

+## This project is submited to "Agents Intensive - Capstone Project" by Kaggle X Google
+### Members:
+- Debarya Banerjee
+- Tanish Badgal
+- Salifu Alhassan